choosehappy/CohortFinder/README.md

 ---
 Batch effects (BE) (e.g., scanner, stain variances), are systematic technical differences in data creation unrelated to biological variation.
 BEs have been shown to negatively impact machine learning (ML) model generalizability.
 Since they can result in the worst case when partioning patients into training/validation set, where patients in training set come from totally different BE groups from those in validation set.
 The purpose of the CohortFinder is to provide an intelligent data partition strategy trying to avoid the worst case situation without any manual effort.

-CohortFinder has the following two functions:
+CohortFinder has the following functionality:

 1. Cluster patients into different BE groups using quality control metrics
 2. Partition patients into training/validation set, making sure the patients in training or validation set come from all the BE groups